FACTBOX-Insurers and reinsurers count the costs of recent hurricanes, quakes

 The insurer estimated that hurricanes Harvey, Irma and Maria would trigger around $700 million in claims in the third quarter net of reinsurance and before tax.

-$1 = 112.4000 yen Compiled by Noor Zainab Hussain in Bengaluru; editing by Jason Neely
+$1 = 0.8463 euros Compiled by Noor Zainab Hussain in Bengaluru; editing by Jason Neely